mitsuba-renderer/drjit/src/python/docstr.rst

     On the LLVM backend, the operation replaces vector/scatter instructions with a combination of aligned packet loads/stores and a matrix transpose (implemented for 2, 4, and 8-D inputs, larger vectors perform several 8D transposes).
-Speedups here are are rather dramatic (up to >20× for scatters, 1.5-2× for gathers have been measured).
+Speedups here are rather dramatic (up to >20× for scatters, 1.5-2× for gathers have been measured).

     This optimization is expected to make an even bigger difference following